msmhq/msm/README.markdown

 * [Visit the wiki][wiki] for the full list of resources.
 * Fork and contribute your own modifications.
 * Not a coder?
 [Post an issue][issues] with your idea for MSM instead.
-* Read the [changelog][changelog] to get a picture of how MSM has evloved over time.
+* Read the [changelog][changelog] to get a picture of how MSM has evolved over time.

 MSM is released under the GPLv3 licence, which is included in the repository [here][licence].
 I'm open to suggestions where licencing is concerned.